opensearch-project/documentation-website/_monitoring-plugins/ad/index.md

 ### Step 5: Observe the results

-Choose the **Anomaly results** tab.
-You need to wait for some time to see the anomaly results.
+Choose the **Real-time results** or **Historical analysis** tab.
+For real-time results, you need to wait for some time to see the anomaly results.
 If the detector interval is 10 minutes, the detector might take more than an hour to start, as it's waiting for sufficient data to generate anomalies.

 A shorter interval means the model passes the shingle process more quickly and starts to generate the anomaly results sooner.
 Use the [profile detector]({{site.url}}{{site.baseurl}}/monitoring-plugins/ad/api#profile-detector) operation to make sure you have sufficient data points.